 No matter if you are making dinner at home are attending a pot luck meal, don’t get stuck making everything the day of or the night before.
 I am including some quick Thanksgiving Side Dish recipes you can prep ahead of time and just roast before heading out to dinner as well as casserole side dishes you can make ahead and freeze.
 These frozen Thanksgiving side dishes will travel well too, I plan on defrosting during our travels.
+Make ahead Thanksgiving Side Dishes That Can Be Frozen is a true time saver.

 Every year I make a corn casserole it is a super easy Thanksgiving side dish, it only has 6 ingredients.
 Every year I make it a few days ahead of time.
 This year I made it 2 weeks ahead of time and it is waiting in my freezer.
 I will simply thaw it out just to reduce oven time and then add the final layer of cheese at the end.